Dosage Form: capsule

 Rarely, patients, particularly those who have severe obstructive coronary artery disease, have developed well documented increased frequency, duration, and/or severity of angina or acute myocardial infarction on starting nifedipine or at the time of dosage increase.
 The mechanism of this effect is not established.

-Nifedipine Capsules have also been used for the long-term control of essential hypertension, although no properly controlled studies have been conducted to define an appropriate dose or dose interval for such treatment.
+Nifedipine Capsules 10 mg and other immediate-release Nifedipine Capsules have also been used for the long-term control of essential hypertension, although Nifedipine Capsules have not been approved for this purpose and no properly controlled studies have been conducted to define an appropriate dose or dose interval for such treatment.
 Nifedipine Capsules should not be used for the control of essential hypertension.

 Patients recently withdrawn from beta blockers may develop a withdrawal syndrome with increased angina, probably related to increased sensitivity to catecholamines.
 Initiation of nifedipine treatment will not prevent this occurrence and might be expected to exacerbate it by provoking reflex catecholamine release.
 There have been occasional reports of increased angina in a setting of beta blocker withdrawal and nifedipine initiation.
 It is important to taper beta blockers if possible, rather than stopping them abruptly before beginning nifedipine.